 - Finance Pension Alert: Dearness Relief For These CPF Beneficiaries Hiked To 356% Of Basic Ex-Gratia

 Ganesh Chaturthi like all other festivals is marked by our love of food and sweets in particular.
-This year the festival will be celebrated on 2nd September.
+This year the festival will be celebrated from 10-21 September.
 As we all know, Lord Ganesha loves to eat sweets.
 Modak is his favourite but he likes the coconut burfi recipe as well.
-That is why; most of recipes for Ganesh Chaturthi are Indian desserts.
-The coconut burfi recipe in particular is very popular in the North.
+That is why; most of the recipes for Ganesh Chaturthi are Indian desserts.
+The coconut burfi recipe, in particular, is very popular in the North.

 You can easily prepare this burfi recipe using condensed milk.
 This makes the Ganesh Chaturthi recipe quick and easy.
-You can prepare thos dessert without too many hassles.
-The condensed milk adds a touch of sweetness to the burfis and helps give them shape.
+You can prepare this dessert without too many hassles.
+The condensed milk adds a touch of sweetness to the burfi and helps give them shape.
 Try out this easy coconut burfi recipe at home to welcome Lord Ganapati this year.